 Bonus – There are no specific regulations regarding bonuses in Israel.
 However, employers can prefer to pay a 13-month salary to their employees.
 It is the standard bonus followed by several world’s top markets, including Israel.

-Termination and Severance – Generally, an employer can terminate an employee, keeping in view the limitations prescribed by the law, the employment contract for any applicable agreement.
+Termination and Severance – Generally, an employer can terminate an employee, keeping in view the limitations prescribed by the law, and the employment contract for any applicable agreement.
 However, it is mandatory to conduct an internal hearing process for the same before announcing the final decision about termination.
 The employee is also required to give a notice period ranging between one day to one month before the day of termination.
 Terminated employees are entitled to receive their last narration, a severance pay equal to one month of their basic salary per year.
 In addition to this, termination cannot take place in the following cases –

 - the employee is a pregnant woman

-- a female employee on her maternity leave
+- a female employee on maternity leave

 - any employee who has been called for military service